MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_09a-Implement_Web_Apps.md

     >**Note**: Wait until the web app is created before you proceed to the next task.
 This should take about a minute.

 1. On the deployment blade, click **Go to resource**.
+    >**Note**:For Next Step , you will need to upgrade the App service Plan to minimum S1 .Only then Option to Add a Staging Slot will be available.
+Review the different Plans.
 #### Task 2: Create a staging deployment slot

 In this task, you will create a staging deployment slot.